 European Journal of Counselling Theory, Research and Practice

-Key items that they will be considering are:
+Key items that the editors will be considering are:

-1. Is the article relevant to counselling and psychotherapy?
+1. Is the article relevant to applied positive psychology?

 2. Does it address issues of interest to a broad readership?